ABra1993/LisbonLab/README.md

 The respiratory contains the following directories:
 - Current: contains scripts simulating the current-based SCN.
-- Conductance: contains scripts simulating the conductance-based sCN.
+- Conductance: contains scripts simulating the conductance-based SCN.

 Each folder contains a script for a network receiving a one-dimensional or a multi-dimensional input signal.